 Even stretched flat, the hand I held out was not taut like a sheet stretched from either end.
 No one else’s hands anchored my own, so I held them loose.
 My shirt was un-tucked, blowing in and out from my child’s soft belly, stuck out proudly.
 Later, my hands were covered in calluses from holding the leather reins of a horse’s bridle between my fingers.
 I tucked in my shirts, so the breeze would not obscure the lines of my body, and I held my hands flat when I offered something.

 At school, everyone was surprised by the roughness of my hands.
-So often strength shows itself in the way of someone forcing him or herself to the front of the line.
+So often strength shows itself in the way of someone forcing himself to the front of the line.
 Riding does not teach that sort of strength.

 Dust yourself off, take the reins, get back in the saddle.
 All the phrases of riding are phrases of repetition.
-So, I took Sampson over the course of jumps twice more.
+So, I took my horse over the course of jumps twice more.
 It has to be twice.
-The first repetition convinces the horse that you are not afraid of its strength.
-The second convinces it that you know your own.
+The first repetition convinces the horse you are not afraid of its strength.
+The second proves you know your own.

-However long you own a horse, you should not sit while it grazes on wispy blades of grass or walk behind it to get something, or ever turn your back… You can’t blame a horse that kicks or bites or throws you.
-And you cannot blame yourself.
+However long you own a horse, you should not sit while it grazes on wispy blades of grass or walk behind it to get something, or ever turn your back… You can’t blame a horse who kicks or bites or throws you— and you should not blame yourself.
 It’s not personal.
 Accidents happen when you ask an animal to act contrary to its nature.
 And it is against a horse’s nature to bend to a will other than its own.